 App Store Comparison

 Apple, Garmin (CIQ) and Fitbit (have their own app platforms as do Samsung.
 Suunto and Polar have no 3rd party app system.
 Google’s angle is entirely different as they offer an open platform with WearOS app that supports 3rd party hardware.
 Consequently we have seen 10s of new entrants building sports-watches and dress-watches on WearOS.

-Garmin have the best inbuilt sports functionality and further augment that with 3rd party apps.
-Apple have less inbuilt sports abilities for the more competitive athlete but offset that with a great range of 3rd party sporting apps and more besides.
+Garmin has the best-inbuilt sports functionality and further augment that with 3rd party apps.
+Apple has less inbuilt sports abilities for the more competitive athlete but offset that with a great range of 3rd party sporting apps and more besides.
 WearOS has a good sporting app support but Fitbit and Samsung trail behind with sports functionality.

 Simply: The Fitbit Store has potential, it has CERTAINLY EXPANDED since it’s 2017 launch, but needs more 3rd party apps to catch up with its real competitors who are Apple and Google.

 With the M600, Polar have a notably superior hardware offering to the Versa for sporting usage.
 You might not like the overall looks of the M600 (I do) but it’s a serious sporty performer.
 Although even then, a dedicated sports watch (eg Polar, Suunto or Garmin) will in many cases be ‘better’ for sports than the M600 with more features, wider accessory support and a longer battery life.
 Although such sports watches would be nowhere near as smart as the Polar M600 with its wider range of WearOS apps.
 Indeed all the other devices I’ve so far mentioned will also out-perform the sportyness of the Versa, namely: Apple Watch 3; Suunto 3 Fitness; any Garmin Forerunner; and some WearOS watches.